ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Description: The 'ace group' interface is used to provision keying material and related informations and policies to members of a group using the Ace framework.

 * Reference: \[This Document\]

+## CBOR Tags Registry {#iana-cbor-tags}

+This specification registers the following entry to the "CBOR Tags" registry:

+* Tag : TBD_TAG

+* Data Item: byte string

+* Semantics: Extended ACE scope, including its semantics idenfifier

+* Reference: \[This Document\]

+## ACE Scope Semantics {#iana-scope-semantics}

+This specification establishes the "ACE Scope Semantics" IANA Registry.
+The Registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}.
+Expert review guidelines are provided in {{review}}.
+It should be noted that, in addition to the expert review, some portions of the Registry require a specification, potentially a Standards Track RFC, to be supplied as well.

+The columns of this Registry are:

+* Name: This field contains the name of the scope semantics.

+* Value: The value to be used to identify this scope semantics.
+The value MUST be unique.
+The value can be a positive integer or a negative integer.
+Integer values between 0 and 255 are designated as Standards Track Document required.
+Integer values from 256 to 65535 are designated as Specification Required.
+Integer values greater than 65535 are designated as expert review.
+Integer values less than -65536 are marked as private use.

+* Description: This field contains a brief description of the scope semantics.

+* Reference: This field contains a pointer to the public specification defining the scope semantics, if one exists.

 ## Expert Review Instructions {#review}